denisakp/denisakp/README.md

 My name is Denis AKPAGNONITE (denisakp) A.K.A Nine October 😎​.

-I am a final-year student at ESTEM in Casablanca, Morocco, where I am pursuing a degree in Data Science and Software Development.
-My passions include cloud/DevOps environments and IT automation.
-I'm also an Open Source Advocate, and my will to always improve has helped me to understand the ideas, methods, procedures, and developing technology in this ever changing area.
+I'm a graduating in software engineering currently based in Morocco.
+My passions include Cloud Native projects, DevOps, DevSecOps, GitOps, Infrastructure as Code, Software Tests and Quality Assurance, Open-source projects, and IT automation.
+My will to always improve has helped me to understand the ideas, methods, procedures, and developing technology in this ever changing area.

 ---